lucky7xz/drako/README.md

 Works with any git server (GitHub, GitLab, Gitea, Bitbucket, self-hosted).
 Pick and choose the files you need from your repo.
 Summoned profiles land in `~/.config/drako/inventory/`, ready to equip via the inventory (`i` key).
 Each profile is validated for safety (size limits, TOML format, profile structure) and requires your confirmation before copying.
 Private repos require SSH keys

+For git repos, profiles can declare `assets = ["path/or/dir", ...]` (relative), which drako copies into `~/.config/drako/` preserving paths, with a pre-copy plan shown and sensible size limits.
+This way you can copy over a handful of small files with their corresponding profile in one go.

 ## ⚠️ Safety First